 - Avoid alcoholic drinks with a high sulphite content (some wines and ciders)

 Black cohosh (Actaea racemosa) has been used for the treatment of hot flushes and other menopausal symptoms for many years (Zierau 2002).
 In Germany, it is approved as a non-prescription drug for premenstrual and menopausal ailments thought to help via a phyoestrogenic effect [Bodinet, Blumenthal 1998], although recent studies dispute this [Zierau 2002).
 Systematic reviews summarising the clinical efficacy of black cohosh have concluded that while there appears to be a minor benefit for menopausal patients, there is a paucity of research focusing on its use in cancer patients particularly as the 2 biggest RCTs to date reporting on the effects of black cohosh in cancer patients suffered from methodological limitations including a lack of reporting and a high attrition rate [Borrelli, Smith].

 Evening primrose.
 Many people have found that taking evening primrose oil helps with hot flushes, although it may take several months before any improvement is noticed.
 Evidence from clinical trials is lacking apart from an underpowered, small trial which reported a small benefit [Farzaneh].
 Apart from the calories it is regarded as generally safe.

 Vitamin and mineral supplements Vitamin E, selenium and vitamin B6 have provided relief for some people.
-Again evidence is lacking but provided you check with your GP or cancer specialist before you start taking any vitamins or minerals and never take more than the recommended dose they are probably not harmful.
+Again evidence is lacking – taking any vitamins or minerals and never take more than the recommended dose they are probably not harmful.
 Minerals and Vitamins E did not help vasomotor symptoms in the women investigated within one trial [Barton].